Jalagarto/my_wiki/README.md

 # my_wiki
 issues that matter to me.
-Check the wiki section
+Check the links below:

 - [Deep Learning and SAR Applications](https://towardsdatascience.com/deep-learning-and-sar-applications-81ba1a319def)